dariusbarbus/patterns/README.md

 ## Fourteenth Pattern

 To print a full pyramid, so a triangle on both sides.
-We will use the [[Implementing Patterns#Tenth Pattern|Tenth Pattern]] as a base, because we only need to create two more `for` loops, one for the spaces of the left side and another one for the dots on the right side.
+We will use the Tenth Pattern as a base, because we only need to create two more `for` loops, one for the spaces of the left side and another one for the dots on the right side.

 The left side which is the spaces is going from 5 to 1, so it would make a inverted pyramid, we can invert the first loop like `for (int i = 5; i  = j; i--)` where we are decreasing the value of `i` from five to the minimum value that is greater than `j`.